wessenstam/stageworkshop/documentation/guidebook.md

     - Arrive early, re-survey the site, send any updates to the e-mail attendee list, and include this link:
       - [Nutanix Partner Workshop](https://nutanix.handsonworkshops.com/workshops/6070f10d-3aa0-4c7e-b727-dc554cbc2ddf/start/)
       - Alternatively, have them access http://nutanix.handsonworkshops.com and register/log in.

+7. __Extended Enablement:__ it is easy to do a full day of enablement on Calm, there are many topics:
+  1. Nutanix+Calm=DevOps
+     - DevOps enablement deck:
+       1. The Journey: move the mountain stone by stone
+       2. Business outcome = __agility__: DevOps Definition

+       3. Business outcome = __scalability__: Pets versus Cattle
+       4. Plan, implement, measure, repeat.
+       5. DevOps maturity diagram: journey up and to the right, evaluate vendors who imprison you in the lower left quadrant.
+Then bring down the silos.
+       6. The goal of DevOps is to become invisible, we cattle DevOps across the organization and we all become DevOps.
+       7. Nutanix is on this journey, we are cattle architecture, infrastructure, and operations: this is how we disrupt and lead the industry.

+     1. The traditional Nutanix customer base is Ops, now we have a new audience: the Dev.
+     2. What is a Developer?
+     3. Build-Test-Deploy pattern for a mature agile SDLC engineering organization > CI/CD
+     4. DevOps Automation Diagram illustrates CI/CD
+     4. Config Management for infrastructure developers: infrastructure as code.

+ 2. Calm Selling:
+    - How to do the first customer Calm presentation
+    - How to demo Calm in 5, 10, 20 minutes
+    - Qualification questions
+    - Competitive analysis
+    - Calm history and organization chart
+    - Calm roadmap
+    - Typical customer use cases and summary of business
+    - Deeper dives (later in the day, second day, etc.):
+      - Calm 2.50 Beam showback
+      - Calm 2.40 K8s integration
+      - Service Now bridge open sourced
+      - CI/CD blueprint
+    - Group Exercise:
+      - Pitch a slide or answer a Calm objection question
+      - Entire team offers positive criticism to improve member response, typical sidebar discussion
+      - Always make the pitch your own voice, not by wrote.
+      - Always add your your own story and experience to illustrate how we do it better and lay traps.
+      - Improve your strategy/tactics using XCommand.
+    - Calm anatomy of a sale with escalation points
+      - Platform, first customer pitch
+      - Discovery on qualification questions:
+        - Do you have automation, software devs, etc.
+      - Map out how they deploy a change to production, get the metrics/silos, time to deploy value.
+      - Find use case(s) for Calm/automation/platform,
+      create SFDC opportunity with Calm SKUs,
+      schedule platform follow ups and/or Calm deep dive.
+      - Offer a bootcamp for engagement.
+      - Define a PoC, escalate to solutions arch if needed.
+          - Implement a PoC, exit PoC successfully for a technical close.
+      - Sales close.
+    - Continuously prospect: nurture Calm and  upsell platform
+      - Typical use case is SSP-IaaS deployment.
+        - Add apps
+        - Add app lifecycle operations
+        - Drive to CI/CD pipelines
+        - Drive to continuous operations
+        - Repeat for next app or business initiative
+      - Continuously prospect for other business teams and apps, integrations, marketplace blueprints, use cases which influence roadmap priority, and *for competition*: report back to the team in #calm.
+    - Profit!

 ## Bugs, Priorities, Notes ##